 Network Topology Map

-The network topology shows a map of your network at the particular time. vRealize Network Insight constructs the topology map based on the data collected from all the data sources available in vRealize Network Insight.
+The network topology shows a map of your network at the particular time. vRealize Network Insight Cloud constructs the topology map based on the data collected from all the data sources available in vRealize Network Insight Cloud.

 To see the list of entities and groups of entities available in your network, click Entities.
 All the virtual entities are shown in logical groups.
 The list of entities can include NSX virtual entities, physical switches, physical firewalls, and so on.
 For details, see Supported Products and Versions.